-I would like to express my gratitude to the sponsors, board, and committees that make the Targeting Excellence Scholarship possible.
+I would like to express my gratitude to the sponsors, board, and committee that make the Targeting Excellence Scholarship possible.
 The support of this scholarship is invaluable to the students of animal agriculture and the continued success of the industry.
 I am incredibly thankful and honored to have been selected for this award and for the opportunity to continue pursuit of a veterinary career.
-Thank you once again for your generous support!
+Thank you once again for your support!

 I have always had a passion for animals and their welfare, and I was fortunate to have many experiences with companion animals from an early age.
 I sought to diversify the species with which I worked upon beginning college, and I chose to volunteer caring for the livestock at the Carolina Waterfowl Rescue.
 I discovered a great enthusiasm for these species as I tended to the cows, pigs, goats, sheep, chickens, and donkeys that came through the rescue.